leighklotz/blatano/README.md

 received signal strength.
 The theoretically useful range for BLE is -105 to -60dBm.
-Although we have five sizes that will fit the screen, only the largest three are useful, so after a brief population survey, I picked the range -90 to -80 as medium, with above and below falloug to the other two sizes.
+Although we have five sizes that will fit the screen, only the largest three are useful, so after a brief population survey, I picked the range -90 to -80 as medium, with above and below falling to the other two sizes.

 # Current status